Donec id elit non mi porta gravida at eget metus. Maecenas faucibus mollis interdum. Nulla vitae elit libero.

 Before all that, I worked actual legitimate jobs, including:

 Editorial director with Rodale Inc. (publishers of Men’s Health, Prevention, and the South Beach Diet)

 Deputy editor of Outside

 Vice president of content for the SiteShell Network, an online consortium of radio stations.

-Jay lives with his wife, Dorothy Behlen Heinrichs, a principal gifts officer for the Dartmouth Medical School and Dartmouth-Hitchcock Medical Center.
-They live on 150 acres at the base of Cardigan Mountain in New Hampshire.
+I live with my wife, Dorothy Behlen Heinrichs, a principal gifts officer for the Dartmouth Medical School and Dartmouth-Hitchcock Medical Center.
+We live on 150 acres at the base of Cardigan Mountain in New Hampshire.